unjulee/sensor_dev/manuals/manual_1.md

    </div>

 **Microcontroller-Interfaced Analog (MIA) Turbidity Sensor** <br/>
-The microcontroller-interfaced analog turbidity sensor also encompasses three main physical components: 1) the analog turbidity sensor, 2) a marked reel, and 3) a microcontroller, such as an Arduino, programmed to convert and displays data from the endoscope and interact with the user.
+The microcontroller-interfaced analog turbidity sensor also encompasses three main physical components: 1) the analog turbidity sensor, 2) an expandable ruler system, and 3) a microcontroller, such as an Arduino, programmed to convert and displays data from the endoscope and interact with the user.

 1. Analog Turbidity sensor <br/>
    The analog turbidity sensor is a pre-developed sensor with an adaptor board for either analog or digital output.
 The analog output, after adjustment by the adaptor's potentiometer, is input into the microcontroller to be converted to a numerical turbidity value.

+   See the **Special Components** section for details on the turbidity sensor and where to purchase additional sensors.

    <div class="alert alert-block alert-danger">
    Use consistent capitalization in headers